Blog

 To attend the UEFA Final in such circumstances, you must apply for a Schengen Visa (Type C: Short Stay Visitor Visa).
 This visa enables travel to all 26 Schengen nations and allows stays of up to 90 days within a 180-day period.

-️ Types of German Visas Available for Attending UEFA Final 2025
+️ Types of Germany Visa for UEFA Available:

 Based on your nationality and intended purpose of travel, the following lists the many kinds of German visas that are available for attending the UEFA Final 2025 in Germany: